RiskInMind™ - Security Policy

 Physical Safeguards

-• Device Security: Personal devices with screen saver password enabled in 15 minutes or less, fleet desktop managed via trycompai along with Windows BitLocker using Windows 11 pro.
+Device Security: Screen saver password enabled in 15 minutes or less; fleet managed via TryCompa along with Windows BitLocker.

 3. Incident Response and Breach Notification